EU seeks elusive deal on bank capital cushion

 “We believe that the matter is ready - that the issues have been clarified to a sufficient extent,” said a Danish diplomat who is preparing the talks.

 Higher capital buffers strengthen banks to withstand shocks, such as the slump in property prices or recession now hitting Spain.
-Banks with higher-than-average capital, such as Switzerland’s UBS, attract deposits.
+Banks with higher-than-average capital, such as Switzerland’s UBS UBSN.VX, attract deposits.

 If financial markets shunned Italy and it needed emergency funding, for example, more capital would help banks resist contagion.